MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/troubleshoot-rdp-cannot-sign-into-account.md

 1. On the Repair VM, start Registry Editor (regedit.exe).
 Select the **HKEY_LOCAL_MACHINE** key, select **File** > **Load Hive** from the menu.
 Locate and load the SOFTWARE hive file in the **F:\Windows\System32\config** folder, and then provide a name for the hive, example "RepairSOFTWARE".
 1. Navigate to **RepairSOFTWARE\Microsoft\Windows NT\CurrentVersion\ProfileList** and remove any registry keys that end in ".BAK".
 1. Use step 5 of the [VM Repair process](repair-windows-vm-using-azure-virtual-machine-repair-commands.md) to mount the repaired OS disk to the failed VM.
 1. Start the failed VM and try to connect to the VM using RDP.
-If the problem still occurs, you can try removing all the user profile entries except the built-in system accounts **S-1-5-18**, **S-1-5-19** and **S-1-5-20**.
+If the problem continues to occur, you can try removing all the user profile entries except the built-in system accounts **S-1-5-18**, **S-1-5-19** and **S-1-5-20**.

 ## Next steps